Contact Us for a Free Consultation (213) 542-0979

 Posted by Ronald D. Hedding, ESQ. | Jul 04, 2018

 Over the course of the last 25 years, I've seen a lot of TV cameras be permitted to go inside the courtrooms and film what's going on, in my own cases and also in other cases – whether they be high-publicity actors or actresses, or whether it just involves a serious case like a murder or some sort of a sex crime.
-Cameras are not automatically allowed in the court, especially TV cameras that are filming, because then what happens is reporters start putting spins on things.
+Cameras are not automatically allowed in the court, especially TV cameras, as this allows reporters to put their spin on things.
 They don't have all the information.
-So, there's a certain standard in order to let a television camera inside one of the LA courtrooms.
+There is a certain standard that must be met in order to allow a television camera inside one of the LA courtrooms.

-Now the defense can argue, wait a minute.
-If you televise this thing and then put your spin on it, it's going to hurt my client.
-It's basically going to interfere with any potential jury pool.
+Now the defense can argue, ' Wait a minute. ' If you televise this thing and then put your spin on it, it's going to hurt my client.
+It will essentially interfere with any potential jury pool.
 They're going to say, wait a minute.
 I've seen this case.
-I've heard News media on it and they think that's the truth.
-That's just how people's brains work.
+I've heard the News media on it, and they think that's the truth.
+That's just how the human brain works.
 Oh yeah, I heard about his guy.
-He did this, this and this; meanwhile, the News media has no information.
+He did this, this, and this; meanwhile, the News media has no information.
 They don't have the police reports.
 They don't have the evidence.
 They don't know what the investigation is.
 They almost never have the defense's side of the equation.
-So, the bottom line is, unless the News media can show a compelling interest they are not going to be able to film if the defense can come up with a real good argument that the jury pool could be tainted and possibly their client prejudiced because of the News media coverage.
+So, the bottom line is that unless the News media can demonstrate a compelling interest, they will not be able to film if the defense can present a strong argument that the jury pool could be tainted and possibly their client prejudiced due to the News media coverage.

 Are There Times When News Media and Television In Courtrooms Can Actually Help A Criminal Defendant?

-I would say, absolutely to that.
+I would say, absolutely, to that.
 I've used them myself where we want to get our side of the story out.
 The News media is reporting one thing – they're saying a bunch of stuff with a one-sided slanted story and we want to get the defense's story out, so I'm able to get on television and I'm able to say the positive, powerful things about my defendant's case – get his or her side of the story out – and now at least there's a story.
-There's one side and now the defense's side comes out, so now people start thinking, well wait a minute.
-Maybe there is another side of the story.
-Maybe there is another way to look at this thing.
-If you're able to do that then once a case goes to trial at least you're on even footing.
+There's one side, and now the defense's side comes out, so people start thinking, ' Well, wait a minute. ' Maybe there is another side to the story.
+Perhaps there is another way to view this situation.
+If you're able to do that, then once a case goes to trial, at least you're on even footing.

 To be honest with you, most of the time I don't make any comments because I don't really have all the information when the News media is attempting to get on a case.
 I usually don't have the police report.
 I don't have any investigating information.
 We haven't done a defense investigation.
 I haven't seen any videos or any witness statements.
 So, it doesn't make sense.
 It's probably foolish to start making a bunch of comments before you have all the information.
-So, if you're involved in a high-publicity case and you need to sit down with an attorney who has been down this road before, had success, knows how to deal with these cases – come, sit down with me.
-We'll get our strategy together and we'll make the moves and decisions that put you in the best light of the public eye and gives you a defense that can protect your freedom, your rights, your reputation and everything that you hold dear.
+So, if you're involved in a high-profile case and need to sit down with an attorney who has navigated this terrain before, achieved success, and knows how to handle these cases, come sit down with me.
+We'll develop our strategy and make the moves and decisions that put you in the best light to the public and provide a defense that can protect your freedom, rights, reputation, and everything you hold dear.

 About the Author